SenDen11/sentry-docs/src/collections/_documentation/performance-monitoring/performance/transaction-summary.md

 - Fastest Transactions
 - Recent Transactions

 The table also updates dynamically if you change any of the selections in the global header or when you drill in on a latency segment (applicable when viewing the Latency Histogram).
+Results are exportable with the "Export All" button.
+Note that adding or removing any value-based columns may affect the way that Sentry groups the results.

 When viewing transactions, you may want to create more curated views.
 Click "Open in Discover" above the table to create a custom query to investigate further.
 For more details, see the full documentation for the Discover [Query Builder](/performance-monitoring/discover-queries/query-builder/).

+_Note_: Currently, only transaction data - the transaction name and any attributes the transaction inherits from its root span - is searchable.
+Data contained in spans other than the root span is not indexed and therefore cannot be searched.

 ## Related Issues